quabug/BlobEditor/README.md

 Builders of *primitive* types and *com.unity.mathematics* types are provided by default.

-A specific type of builder must be provided for any new type.
+A specific builder must be provided for any new type.

 Take `Guid` as example:
 ``` c#